BSO

 Random Shots

 The best way to save your photographs for posterity is to digitalize them.
 While paper fades and gets lost or destroyed, once digtalized your photos become immortal.
 As an added bonus, everyone can copy them, further insuring their survival.
-Anyway, I decided to put a few up for your perusal, in no particular order and for no particular reason other than I thought they might be interesting or at least enterainingly weird.
+Anyway, I decided to put a few up for your perusal, in no particular order and for no particular reason other than I thought they might be somewhat interesting or at least entertainingly weird.

 My mother and her brother in 1944.